nice-devone/nice-cxone-mobile-sdk-android/docs/cs-analytics.md

 When the proactive action is presented to the user, the integration should report `events.proactiveActionDisplay(action.metadata)` and when user interacts with it the application should report `events.proactiveActionClick(action.metadata)`.
 Reporting of success and failure is left to interpretation of integrators.

+In current version the SDK only supports Popup Box which requires the integration to implement `ChatActionHandler.OnPopupActionListener` interface and register it via the `ChatActionHandler.onPopup` method.
+Other details can be found in the [Chat SDK documentation](https://help.nice-incontact.com/content/acd/digital/guide/guideactions/mobileapplicationpopupbox.htm?tocpath=CXone%20Guide%7CCXone%20Guide%7CCreate%20Engagement%20Rules%7CLegacy%20Engagement%20Actions%7C_____6#MobileApplicationPopupBox).